JulianFleckDev/LinuxMintAutoSetup/README.md

 4. Windows 11 like Theme
 5. Modern Font "Inter"

-Execute the script by going into the directory of the script and type: bash setup.sh
+Execute the script by going into the directory of the script and type: bash Setup.sh